McCormick County License Hearing Guide

 Hardship/Restricted License in South Carolina

-- Costs and Application Process: The application process for a restricted license involves submitting an application to the SCDMV and paying a fee.
+- Costs and Application Process: The application process for a restricted license involves submitting an application to the DMV and paying the required fees.

 Getting Your License Back